Florida State Road 20: Alachua County

-Upon entering Alachua County, routes 20/27 enter High Springs.
+Upon entering Alachua County, routes SR 20/US 27 enter High Springs.
 In the city, the two routes meet with US 41 (hidden SR 45) where US 27 finally parts ways with SR 20 by turning south onto US 41, ending their 120 mile long concurrency.
 SR 20 is independent (and is a signed route) for a few blocks in High Springs before becoming concurrent with US 441, where it goes into yet another hidden concurrency, shared with hidden SR 25.
 The routes head slightly southeast as a four-lane road, intersecting I-75 at exit 399 and entering Alachua, intersecting SR 235.
 The roads curve to the south as they enter Gainesville, and the concurrency ends in the north part of town as US 441 becomes 13th Street while SR 20 parallels it as 6th Street.
-SR 20 turns east on 8th Avenue and south on Main Street before turning east again on University Avenue, concurrent with SR 24/26.
-In the east part of town, SR 20 splits from SR 24/26 and turns southeast as Hawthorne Road to Hawthorne, where it intersects US 301, to enter Putnam County.
+SR 20 turns east on 8th Avenue and south on Main Street before turning east again on University Avenue, concurrent with SR 24/SR 26.
+In the east part of town, SR 20 splits from SR 24, then SR 26 and turns southeast as Hawthorne Road to Hawthorne, where it intersects US 301, to enter Putnam County.

 Putnam County

 As SR 20 goes slightly northeast, it intersects SR 21.
 Going east, the route goes to Interlachen where it intersects CR 315, where the road increases to four lanes to Palatka.
 The road is kept four lanes through Palatka, where it is known as Crill Avenue, and intersecting SR 19, then heads east to Palm Avenue where it is reduced to two lanes.
-SR 20 continues to head east along Crill Avenue, then turns north on 9th avenue to US 17 (under one last hidden concurrency), where they cross the St Johns River on the Palatka Memorial Bridge and curve south in East Palatka toward San Mateo, where SR 20 leaves the concurrency with SR 100 from US 17 to head southeast out of Putnam County.
+SR 20 continues to head east along Crill Avenue, then turns north on 9th avenue to US 17 (under one last hidden concurrency), where they cross the St Johns River on the Palatka Memorial Bridge and curve south in East Palatka toward San Mateo, where SR 20 and SR 100 end their concurrency with US 17 to head southeast out of Putnam County.